carbon-language/carbon-lang/docs/design/unions.md

 allow bitfields to be split across the beginning of a union.
 Introducing that ability in Carbon implies that the size of a memory location can change, which the memory model doesn't seem to countenance.
-In order to fix that inconsistency, we model the creation or destruction of an active union member as also destroying any immediately preceding bitfields, and then recreating them with the same contents.
-This implies that you cannot access the preceding bitfields concurrently with creating or destroying the active union member.
+In order to fix that inconsistency, we model the creation or destruction of union member as also destroying any immediately preceding bitfields, and then recreating them with the same contents.
+This implies that you cannot access the preceding bitfields concurrently with creating or destroying a union member.

 A union cannot be nested directly within a union, and a field group cannot be nested directly within a struct or a field group.
 Unions and field groups cannot